miyagi-dev/miyagi/README.md

 ### Global data

 You can define global data by creating a `data.json` in your `srcFolder`.
 This data will be merged into your components data.
 The components data has higher priority, hence overwrites keys with the same name.

+### Component status

+Components can have a status, which is rendered in the component overview.
+Add a `status` key to the `data.json` of your component with any of the following values:

+- done
+- wip
+- needs_work

 ### Rendering engines